 'The K (Kakangari) chondrite grouplet'

-A NanoSIMS study of Kakangari conducted by Floss and Stadermann (2009, 2012) revealed a single C-anomalous grain (13C-rich), probably SiC from AGB stars, corresponding to an abundance of ~4 ppm.
+A NanoSIMS study of Kakangari conducted by Floss and Stadermann (2009, 2012) revealed a single C-anomalous grain (13C-rich), probably SiC from an AGB star, which corresponds to an overall abundance of ~4 ppm in the meteorite.
 Kakangari also contains relatively low abundances of presolar silicate/oxide grains (< ~5 ppm).
 Furthermore, there is a complete lack of both O-anomalous presolar grains and amorphous silicates in the matrix.
 These findings attest to the fact that Kakangari experienced secondary processing, probably on the parent body, and thus cannot be considered a primitive meteorite.
+It was posited by Barosch et al. (2020) that Kakangari chondrules experienced open system gasmelt exchange, fragmentation, and remelting prior to accretion of the parent body.

 The fusion crust of Kakangari is described as dull and dark brown, exhibiting a close textured, locally ribbed and netted texture (S. Ghosh and A. Dube, 1999).
-The photos above show a 1.15 g surface fragment of Kakangari dispalying both the fusion-crusted side and the interior.
+The photos above show a 1.15 g surface fragment of Kakangari displaying both the fusion-crusted side and the matrix-rich interior.